uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         process of another object and enables its iterative creation.

     Contiguous data
-        A special property of the :term:`data format`: the data are stored as one contiguous memory block.
+        Data that are stored as one contiguous memory block.
+One of the characteristics of a :term:`data format`.

     Data format
         Representation of the internal structure of the data.